AGU-Data-System/Dynamic-Fetching-Scheduler/code/jvm/API-doc.md

 ## Introduction

 This document outlines the API endpoints and how to make requests to say API.
-The Fetcher API is a simple REST API that allows users to add and remove providers from the database and to make requests to the providers to fetch data.
+The Fetcher API is a simple REST API that allows users to add and remove providers from the system and to make requests to the providers to fetch data.
-Everytime a provider is added to the database, the API will make a request to the provider's endpoint to fetch the data is the provider active.
+Everytime a provider is added to the system, the API will make a request to the provider's endpoint to fetch the data is the provider active.
-A Provider is considered active if the request to the provider's endpoint has a field `active` set to `true`.
+A Provider is considered active if the request to the provider's endpoint has a field `isActive` set to `true`.

 ## Pagination

 The API uses pagination to limit the number of results returned in a single request.
-When pagination is used, each page has a maximum of XX results.
+When pagination is used, each page has a maximum of 10 results.

 ## Date and Time format